Insurance & Financial Terms

 How Deductibles Relate to Other Terms

-Key takeaway: A deductible is the portion of a covered loss that the policyholder absorbs before insurance begins paying.
+Key takeaway: A deductible is the portion of a covered loss that the policyholder pays first.
+It plays a key role in how insurance costs are structured and how claims are handled.